Can a 79 year old learn to play.

 is there any way i can get the sale now!

 Your #1 student

 I’m sorry you missed the sale.
-There will be other events in the future: if you sign up for our newsletter, you’ll be notified of future sales and promotions.
+There will be other events in the future: if you sign up for a basic (free) or premium account, you’ll be notified of future sales and promotions.
 I hope that helps!
-Good luck and happy playing.

 Hi I’ve just signed up and I love playing the piano.
 I sat by a keyboard when I was 7 and after 15 minuets I tourt myself how to play twinkle twinkle little star.
 To this day I can play some of fur elise .fre qages .